-The first thing you notice at Eddie V's Prime Seafood: The white waistcoats on the servers.
-Yeah, it's that kind of place: Traditional, even retro, in layout and style, with a few key modern touches—especially on the menu—that keep things 21st century, from a chilled bottle of Fiji for water to a slightly springy table surface (great for elbows when deep in conversation).
+The first thing you notice at Eddie V's Prime Seafood is the white waistcoats on the servers.
+Yeah, it's that kind of place; the restaurant is traditional, even retro, in its layout and style, with a few key modern touches—especially on the menu—that keep things 21st century, from a chilled bottle of Fiji for water to a slightly springy table surface (great for elbows when engaged in deep conversation).

-Bypassing the enormous raw bar near the entrance (you can actually sit down at it and pick out your own protein), the dining room is deceptively large and has a wall of tinted windows looking into the spotless, stainless steel kitchen.
-The portions are huge and uniformly well-executed, from Alaskan king crab crudo served over diced avocado and cantaloupe to a Maryland crab cake that's all crab and just a hint of cake.
-The crab-stuffed shrimp is impossible to resist and the Chilean sea bass steamed Hong-Kong style in a soy-sherry sauce is a great example of a more modern fusion dish.
-If you've saved any room for dessert—impossible, I know, but try—order the Bananas Foster.
-There's nothing earth-shaking or genre-busting going on here, but it is nice to see seafood classics executed extremely well.
+Bypassing the enormous raw bar near the entrance (you can actually sit down at it and pick out your own protein), the dining room is large and has a wall of tinted windows looking into the spotless, steel kitchen.
+The portions are huge and uniformly well-executed, from Alaskan king crab served over diced avocado and cantaloupe to a Maryland crab cake that's all crab and just a hint of cake.
+The crab-stuffed shrimp is impossible to resist and the Chilean sea bass steamed Hong-Kong style in a sherry sauce is a great example of a more modern fusion dish.
+If you've saved any room for dessert, order the bananas foster.
+There's nothing earthshaking going on here, but it is nice to see seafood classics executed well.

 17 | apr at 11:00 am

 |Children's Assessment Center's 2014 "Spirit of Spring" Luncheon and Fashion Show|

 17 | apr at 11:30 am

 |Immunization Partnership's 2014 Community Immunity Spring Luncheon|

 |Jerry & Marvy Finger Lecture Series: "Your Beautiful 1910 Courthouse" by Will Howard|

 17 | apr at 6:00 pm

 |Gremillion & Co.
 Fine Art opening reception: Hunt Slonem: Bunnies|